sebhildebrandt/systeminformation/README.md

 - new systeminformation website with better documentation and examples [systeminformation.io][systeminformation-url]
 - added typescript definitions
-- reworked network section: this will now return more information and allows to get networkStats for more than one interface at once.
+- reworked network section: this will now return more information and allows getting networkStats for more than one interface at once.
 - dockerContainerStats for multiple containers or all containers at once
 - optimized graphics controller and display detection
-- added wifiNetworks to get available wifi networks
+- added wifiNetworks to get available Wi-Fi networks
 - added vboxInfo to get detailed vm information
 - added chassis information
 - better Raspberry-PI detection